Political culture: Elements

 Trust is a major factor in political culture, as its level determines the capacity of the state to function.
-Postmaterialism is the degree to which a political culture is concerned with issues which are not of immediate physical or material concern, such as human rights and environmentalism.
+Postmaterialism is the degree to which political culture is concerned with issues which are not of immediate physical or material concern, such as human rights and environmentalism.
 Religion has also an impact on political culture.

 Classifications

 Different typologies of political culture have been proposed.

 Almond & Verba

 Gabriel Almond and Sidney Verba in The Civic Culture outlined three pure types of political culture based on level and type of political participation and the nature of people's attitudes toward politics: